Get THE RACK DEMO

 THE RACK's genetics calculator is free.
 No account.
 No login.
 You put in the sire and dam genetics, and it shows you every distinct outcome, including the Normal result that a less thorough tool would fold into the possible het category.

 It handles aliases and combos.
 Select "Firefly" as a combo and the calculator separates it into Fire and Pastel automatically.
 Type "Banana" or "Coral Glow" and it recognizes both as the same gene.
-The engine underneath separates every genotype so you see what the pairing actually produces, not a simplified version of it.
+The engine underneath separates every genotype so you see what the pairing produces, not a simplified version of it.

 You can also enter your expected clutch size and it projects offspring counts per outcome.
-Useful for planning holdbacks before the eggs even hatch.
+Useful for planning holdbacks before the eggs hatch.

 Free Genetics Calculator